yask123/AutoResumeWebpage/README.md

 $ ./uploadresume.sh

->>Enter your Github email
+>>Enter your GitHub username
-yask123@gmail.com
+yask123

 >>Resume RepoName you wish to give?
-Your resume will be accessible from http://.github.io/RepoName myresume
+Your resume will be accessible from http://yask123.github.io/RepoName myresume

->>Enter host password for user 'yask123@gmail.com':
+>>Enter host password for user 'yask123':
 *********

 >>Enter the complete path of your resume file